 This is the best blackened cod recipe.
-The homemade blackened seasoning on this cod is full of delicious, smoky cajun flavour to give this pan fried fish recipe the most incredible taste.
-You will love how easy and simple this recipe is and that it's ready in under 10 minutes!
+It's so quick and easy to make and is ready in under 10 minutes.
+The homemade blackened seasoning on this fish is full of delicious, smoky cajun flavour and gives this healthy fish recipe the best taste.

 Why you will love this recipe:

-- This fish recipe takes less than 10 minutes to cook.
+- It's such an easy recipe!
+This fish recipe takes less than 10 minutes to cook so it's a great option for busy weeknight meals.

-- The homemade blackened seasoning recipe for this fish is quick and easy to make using pantry staple ingredients.
+- The homemade blackened seasoning on this fish is quick and easy to make and uses simple pantry staple ingredients.

-- This fish recipe is healthy and high in protein.
+- This fish recipe is healthy, high in protein, gluten-free, dairy-free, low carb, keto and paleo.

-- The clean up is simple because this fish is cooked in just one pan or cast iron skillet.
+- The clean up is simple because this blackened cod is cooked in just one pan.

 - You can use this cod recipe to make blackened fish tacos!